Monday, October 4, 2021

 We peeked at colonnaded homes on Park Crescent (similar the ones in Bath).
 Seen below, they're an excellent example of Regency-era architecture.
 (The era when King George III succumbed to mental illness and his son acted as his regent).
 They face the 395-acre Regent's Park, which has been another royal park since the 1530s.

 Finally, we exceeded the boundaries of the City of Westminster and entered the borough of Camden.
-Its coat of arms involves a lion, griffin, and an elephant; the abbot's hat reminds you that Westminster Abbey owned the land for six centuries.
+Its name derived from Camden Place, the estate of Charles Pratt, the Earl of Camden, who owned the area in the 1790s. (*Trivia: Camden County in New Jersey is named for the earl).
+Camden's coat of arms involves a lion, griffin, and an elephant; the abbot's hat reminds you that Westminster Abbey owned the land for six centuries.

 We arrived at Warren Street.
 It has adjacency to a cluster of high-rise office towers, yet it maintains its coziness due to low-rise buildings everywhere else.